0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 # Challenges with container monitoring

 From a conceptual point of view, there is no difference between container monitoring and the traditional method.
 You would still need `metrics`, `logs`, `health checks`, and `service discovery`.The problem with containers is the abstraction that they bring with them; let's look at some of the problems:

+• Containers behave like a `mini virtual machine`, but they are a `process running on aserver` in reality.
+However, they still have everything to monitor that we would do in a virtual machine.
+A container process will have many metrics very similar to virtual machines to be treated as separate entities altogether.
+Most people make this mistake when dealing with containers when they map containers to a particular virtual machine.